 - How will you grow your audience (blogging, YouTube, Facebook Lives, etc)?

 - What will your marketing strategies will you focus on to promote your products/services?

 Answering these questions is critical to your success as a business owner.
 As the saying goes, “failing to plan is planning to fail.”

-If you need some extra help, we highly suggest investing in Amber McCue’s Fresh Start Planner!Love that @Bluchic shares how they’re reviewing their 2018 and how you can make a plan to make 2019 the best year yet for your #smallbiz!Click To Tweet
+If you need some extra help, we highly suggest investing in Amber McCue’s Fresh Start Planner!Love that @Bluchic shares how they’re reviewing their year and how you can make a plan to make the next year the best year yet for your #smallbiz!Click To Tweet

 Create an action plan for how you’ll achieve those goals

 Now this is where the magic happens.
 Nailing down your goals is a crucial step to reviewing your year, but if you don’t create an action plan for how you’ll actually achieve those goals then you won’t get very far.

 If you want more whitespace in your life, you’re going to need to set up systems and processes for your business to run without you being attached to it.